selforganising/foundersandcoders/_includes/faq.md

 In Camden Town.

 **How often does the course run?**
-there have been fours courses in 2014.
-We hope to run more in 2015, but there are nodates yet.
+We have run four courses For Collective Academy in 2014.
+We hope to run more in 2015, but we have no dates as yet.

 **What are the hours of study?**
 The minimum commitment is Monday to Friday, 10am-6pm.
 There is homework, too.

 **How is the classroom organised?**
-The course is project-based with 16 students working in teams of four.
+The course is project-based with sixteen students working in four teams of four.
 Students take turns to deliver seminars, run code reviews, manage projects, and edit their team's online presence.

 **What are the main reasons I should take this course?**
 The skills it will give you.
 The quality of the learning experience.
 The *Founders & Coders* community.